-• Websites.
+- Websites.
 Our website incorporates proprietary technology internally developed on a primarily Microsoft.NET platform.
-It provides product descriptions, search and ordering functionalities, and product reviews.

-- Mobile site and apps.
+It provides product descriptions, search and ordering functionalities, and product reviews. - Mobile site and apps.
 Customer activity on mobile devices is growing, and we are investing significantly in mobile technology to increase sales to customers using mobile devices.
-Our mobile app aims to create a convenient shopping experience for our customers by, for example, enabling users to save their profiles and payment information for future purchases, and to provide helpful tools to Marketplace sellers by, for example, offering a mobile dashboard allowing them to better manage their inventory and orders on the go. - Data and analytics.
+Our mobile app aims to create a convenient shopping experience for our customers by, for example, enabling users to save their profiles and payment information for future purchases. - Data and analytics.
 Data collected from our operations, including inventory data, behavioral and transactional data and pricing data, are housed in our data centers.
 We have deployed commercial business intelligence software to analyze this data and improve the shopping experience.
 We apply various AI capabilities and deep learning technologies across our platforms to enhance the shopping experience.
 Our sophisticated user behavior analysis system leverages our large customer database to create customized product recommendations, allowing us to efficiently acquire new customers and increase sales.
 Also, we have leveraged our AI capabilities to allow category extraction for different products based on the unstructured content and images, the results of which have been used to provide miscategorization correction and site search relevancy improvement. - Inventory management.
 Our supply chain management system includes price optimization, inventory balancing, and inventory forecasting and other subsystems.
 It enables effective sales forecasting and inventory management that increases the efficiency of our supply chain and helps us control costs.
 Our inventory availability is coordinated through our technology platform.
 We have added functionality to update our platforms on a real-time basis when items become out of stock in our fulfillment centers.
-This feature limits the number of orders placed for out-of-stock items, allowing us to better manage aging inventory and minimize customer dissatisfaction by eliminating backorder merchandise. - Transaction management.
+This feature limits the number of orders placed for out-of-stock items, allowing us to better manage aging inventory and minimize customer dissatisfaction by eliminating backorder merchandise.

+- Transaction management.
 We have developed and deployed a scalable back office platform that allows us to monitor transactions and changes to financial data as well as provide our management with daily updates.
 We utilize both proprietary and third-party applications for accepting and validating purchase orders, placing and tracking orders with suppliers, managing inventory and assigning it to purchase orders, and ensuring proper shipment of products to customers. - Fulfillment management.
 We have software for our fulfillment operations that tracks customer orders from placement through packing and shipping.
-We have installed sophisticated, "pick-to-light" conveyor systems and associated software.
+We have installed sophisticated, "pick-to-light" conveyor systems and associated software and are making investments in new warehouse robotics technology.
 We have also developed software modules that efficiently manage the sorting and picking process of our products.
-Our systems are integrated with those from our primary U.S. shipping vendor to facilitate tracking of the orders after shipment. - Anti-fraud monitoring.
+Our systems are integrated with those from our primary U.S. shipping partners to facilitate tracking of the orders after shipment. - Anti-fraud monitoring.
 Online fraud is a constant threat to the security and reliability of e-commerce retailers.
 We work with third-party vendors to monitor our network security devices and secure our online payment systems.
 We have developed proprietary tools in-house to monitor our online traffic for suspicious activities.
 Our websites have earned certifications from organizations and agencies like Tevora, based on our meeting of their information protection and fraud prevention standards.